albertovalverde/Deep-Learning-Robot/readme.md

 # Aavaes-Robot-Software-project-Plan

-## Robot User intrface and Digital Signage application for commercial purposes.
+## Robot User interface and Digital Signage application for commercial purposes.
 * Tablet app to guide the user to download mobile app on phone and subsequent setup procedures
 * User uses mobile app to connect to robot via BT and provisioning WiFi configurations to the robot (Tablet & ROS board)
 * Digital Signage player: